alexeistepanovv/Steam-Scraper/README.md

-# steam_scraper
+# Scraper for Steam Store

-Scraper for Steam Store
+Capstone project for scrapping data on every steam game